Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 ## A Real World Example: [enteee/git-sync-mirror]

-[enteee/git-sync-mirror] is a simple, container image for synchronizaing a git mirror.
+[enteee/git-sync-mirror] is a simple, container image for synchronizing a git mirror.
 In the `Dockerfile` it installs a run script (`/run.sh`) and overwrites the default command.
 The `ENTRYPOINT` is still provided by [enteee/tls-tofu], which does all the TOFU magic.